NOOSPHERE-EXISTS/963/index.md

 ## A fixed supply

-**Total: 963,963,963 XOO tokens.**  Over 90% placed into locked liquidity account.
+**Total: 963,963,963 XOO tokens.**  Over 90% placed into liquidity.
 The rest distributed across purpose-bound wallets (see program.md).
 Each wallet corresponds to a value or goal.
 When the time is exact, when consensus and worth align, these wallets will release tokens from the escrow, releasing them gradually for their purpose.

 **XOO** is meant to be a symbol of shared purpose.
 A value that rewards patience, conviction, and understanding; above all love for each other.